-It is important that subdivisions can be serviced for water, wastewater, and stormwater.
-Urban sites will need to connect to Council's reticulated network, but rural sites manage water, wastewater, and stormwater on their own sites.
+It is important that subdivisions are able to be serviced for water, wastewater, and stormwater.
+Urban sites will need to connect to council's reticulated network, but rural sites manage water, wastewater, and stormwater on their own sites.
 The rules make sure that each new site has appropriate services.
+The rules for this are in the Subdivision chapter.

-The Three Waters Reform has no relationship with the District Plan.
+The three waters reform has no relationship with the District Plan.